southern-cross-ai/JoeyLLM/Juncheng Du.md

 I’m curious about new technologies and love learning and experimenting.
 Looking forward to growing together with like-minded people!

 🛠 Tech Stack
-PyTorch 🔥
+a little bit PyTorch 🔥
-Python 🐍
+a little bit Python 🐍
-Machine Learning 🤖
+a little bit Machine Learning 🤖